collectionsasdata/part2whole/cfp.md

 13. Statements of support

-    - from the library director addressing what concrete measures they will take to make sure the project team has the resources it needs to complete the project - this may include proposed temporary revisions to job descriptions and the establishment of official working groups with representation at leadership council meetings
+    - from the library director or administrative equivalent  addressing what concrete measures they will take to make sure the project team has the resources it needs to complete the project - this may include proposed temporary revisions to job descriptions and the establishment of official working groups with representation at leadership council meetings

-    - from the librarian with senior administrative responsibility addressing how this project will benefit their institution and how library team members will be supported in accomplishing their tasks
+    - from the librarian, archivist, or museum professional with senior administrative responsibility addressing how this project will benefit their institution and how library team members will be supported in accomplishing their tasks

     - from the disciplinary faculty member addressing how the data produced by this project will support the advance of research

     - from the project lead describing how the project will be organized

 # Contact

 Thomas Padilla, <thomas.padilla@unlv.edu>